riteshyaaa/dev-tinder/before_start.md

 - Validate the Sign Up Api
 - install the bcrypt library
 - encrypt the password and store user with encrypted password
+- created login api
+- compare the password and throw error if email and password are invalid